A free volunteer-run community information website proudly serving the counties of

 I often quote an article from the 1990s which stated that weather forecasts have no intrinsic value.
 They acquire value only through use and application in decision-making.
 The meaning here is that our forecasts, no matter how accurate they may become, are not useful unless we can communicate them effectively to stakeholders, the general public, emergency managers, and others who have the responsibility to use them in decision making on a timely basis.

-This is a top-priority for us, and while we have made great strides here in recent years, there is clearly room for much more improvement in communication.
+As you know, this is a top-priority for meteorologists, and while we have made great strides here in recent years, there is clearly room for much more improvement in communication.
+You in the broadcast sector are excellent science communicators, but not everyone watches television for weather information anymore.

 Well said, and so very important.
 It seems that in recent years there has been an up-tick in the use of social media to disseminate forecasts and severe weather warnings.
 What can you tell us?